Mariners’ bullpen implodes in ninth, ruins strong start by Mike Leake

 Paul Goldschmidt broke that string with a leadoff double to start the fifth.
 But Leake was unfazed, retiring the next three hitters.
 He gave up hits in the sixth and seventh, but neither reached second base.
 Leake never allowed multiple hits in an inning.

 He started the eighth inning and struck out Yadier Molina and Kolten Wong.
-But after Harrison Bader singled to left and Leake at 96 pitches, manager Scott Servais called on right-hander Adams to finish the inning.
+But after Harrison Bader singled to left and with Leake at 96 pitches, Servais called on right-hander Adams to finish the inning.
 Adams got Munoz to line out softly to first base.

 Meanwhile, the Mariners provided minimal run support for their starter.

 Dylan Moore belted a solo homer off Cardinals starter Adam Wainwright in the fifth inning for a 1-0 lead.
-Domingo Santana led off the sixth inning with a single and later scored on a wild pitcher from reliever Tyler Webb to cap Seattle’s offense for the night.
+Domingo Santana led off the sixth inning with a single and scored on a wild pitcher from reliever Tyler Webb to cap the Mariners’ offense for the night.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.